AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-file-format-specification.md

 ## Nesting

 A Timeline has one child, called "tracks" which is a Stack.
-Each of that Stack's children is a Sequence.
-From there on down each child can be any of these types: Clip, Filler, Stack, Sequence.
+Each of that Stack's children is a Track.
+From there on down each child can be any of these types: Clip, Filler, Stack, Track.

 In a simple case with one track of 3 clips, you have:

 ```
 Timeline "my timeline"
   Stack "tracks"
-    Sequence "video track"
+    Track "video track"
       Clip "intro"
       Clip "main"
       Clip "credits"